TheRealBecks/passwordy/README.md

 [...]
 ```

-By default lower and upper ASCII characters and digits are used for password generation.
+By default lower and upper ASCII characters and digits are used for password generation and leading digits are avoided so you can sefely use them for protocls like **BGP, OSPF and IS-IS**.
 If you need more secure passwords run it as follows:
 ```
 python passwordy.py --password_special_characters1 --password_special_characters2
 ```